Travelling Europe while studying - Schengen visas

 If you want to travel to continental Europe during your studies, you may need to apply for a Schengen visa.
 You must check with the embassy or consulate of the country or countries you plan to visit for entry requirement information

-A ‘short stay’ Schengen visa allows a visit of up to 90 days in any 180 day period.
-If you are travelling to any of the Schengen member states as a tourist or to attend a conference, this is the visa you will need.
+You can only apply for a Schengen visa if you are in the UK on a Student visa.
+Students on a short-term study visa (such as a Standard Visitor) cannot usually apply for a Schengen visa.
+A ‘short stay’ Schengen visa allows a visit of up to 90 days in any 180-day period.
+If you are travelling to any of the Schengen member states as a tourist or to attend a conference, you will need to apply for an EU Schengen visa.

-List of Schengen member states information
+Schengen member states

-Schengen visa process
+European commission-Schengen visa process

 European Travel Information and Authorisation System (ETIAS) coming in 2025